urinieto/py-sound/README.rst

 Noise
 -----

-You can generate white and pink noise easily with =lmj.noise.white= or =lmj.noise.pink=, respectively.
+You can generate white and pink noise easily with **lmj.noise.white** or **lmj.noise.pink**, respectively.
 Did I mention that pink noise is pretty rad ?
 It is.

 Repertoire
 ----------